 When to Use Turf Grass

 If you own your own home, you want the yard to look good all year round.
 Having a yard full of lush green grass makes it a great place to sit back and relax.
-Keeping your yard green and well-maintained, however, can be a headache.
+Keeping your yard green and well-maintained, however, can be a headache, requiring proper lawn care to thrive.
 One of the choices you have for your lawn is whether to choose real grass or artificial turf grass.
 Both choices have their benefits and problems.

 The major benefit of turf grass is that it doesn’t have to be mowed, watered or fertilized.
 You will spend less time worrying about it in the long run and more time enjoying your yard.
 It will stay green even though a summer drought, and this factor makes it an ideal option for people living in dry climates.